stfxecutables/model_variance/drafts/details.md

 ### Continous Data Perturbation

 These perturbations are all designed to be "small" in various intuitive ways.
+The early results perhaps show I was a bit too clever in making these small, as they definitely don't have dramatic effects on metrics, and likely need to be increased slightly (by a factor of 2 or so) for a final investigation.

 For all descriptions below, training data is
 $\mathbf{X} \in \mathbb{R}^{N \times F}$, with $N$ samples, and $F$ features, and $f$ is the perturbation function, which may be either
 $f: \mathbb{R}^{N \times F} \mapsto \mathbb{R}^{N \times F}$ if it requires